Education in Mexico: Quality of education in Mexico

 In recent years, the progression through Mexican education has come under much criticism.
-While over 90% of children in Mexico attend primary school, only 62% attend secondary school.
-Only 45% finish secondary school.
-After secondary school, only a quarter pass on to higher education.
+In 2011, while over 90% of children in Mexico attended primary school, only 62% attended secondary school.
+Only 45% finished secondary school.
+After secondary school, only a quarter passed on to higher education.
+An OECD report showed the number of young adults who finished secondary school fell from 49% to 41% between 2019 and 2024.

 A commonly cited reason for this is the lack of infrastructure throughout the rural schools.
 The government has been criticized for investing too little in students, relative to budget.
 In its 2012 report on education, the OECD placed Mexico at below average in mathematics, science, and reading.

 A program of education reform was enacted in February 2013 which provided for a shift in control of the education system from the teachers union SNTE and its political leader, Elba Esther Gordillo, to the central and state governments.
 Education in Mexico had been controlled by the teachers union and its leaders for many years.
 Shortly thereafter Gordillo was arrested on racketeering charges.
 As of 2016 the government continued to struggle with the union and its offshoot, CNTE.